Our 2016 rankings of the Top 10 schools on the West Coast for fashion merchandising.

 1. Oregon State University, Corvallis, Oregon

-Oregon State University (OSU) is home to more than 30,000 students enrolled in more than 280 degree programs.
-Founded in 1868, Oregon State houses 13 colleges and schools.
-OSU’s College of Business is home to the School of Design & Human Environment, which offers a BS in Merchandising Management.
+Founded in 1868, Oregon State University (OSU) is home to more than 30,000 students enrolled in more than 280 undergraduate and graduate degree programs across 11 academic colleges.
+The College of Business houses the School of Design & Human Environment (DHE), which offers a BS in Merchandising Management and a Master of Arts in Interdisciplinary Studies (MAIS).

-Fashion merchandising students will have the opportunity to learn from the DHE Historic and Cultural Textile and Apparel Collection, which includes approximately 2,000 Euro-American and ethnic apparel pieces and other textile products.
-In addition, all undergraduates have the opportunity to participate in the internship program.
+Fashion merchandising students have the opportunity to learn from the DHE Historic and Cultural Textile and Apparel Collection, which includes approximately 2,000 Euro-American and ethnic apparel pieces and other textile products.
+In addition, all undergraduates may participate in the internship program.
 Students have interned with major designers, brands and retailers such as Anna Sui, Columbia Sportswear, Nordstrom, and Fred Meyer.

 2. Academy of Art University, San Francisco, California

-Academy of Art University was established in 1929.
-It is home to more than 18,000 students enrolled in dozens of art and design programs.
-The School of Fashion offers several programs for aspiring fashion merchandisers including AA, BFA, and MFA degrees in Fashion Merchandising, and AA and BFA degrees in Visual Merchandising.
+Established in 1929, Academy of Art University had a 2015 fall enrollment of 8,813 students enrolled in dozens of art and design programs across several schools.
+The School of Fashion offers several programs for aspiring fashion merchandisers including AA and BFA degrees in Fashion Merchandising and Fashion Visual Merchandising.

 According to the Academy, all fashion students have access to facilities that feature “the same leading-edge equipment and resources that top fashion houses enjoy.”
 Internship opportunities are also available as well as the opportunity to participate in Mercedes-Benz Fashion Week at Lincoln Center in New York City and the Annual Graduation Fashion Show in San Francisco.

-California State Polytechnic University (Cal Poly Pomona) was founded in 1938 and it is home to nearly 24,000 students enrolled in hundreds of programs through eight academic colleges.
-The College of Agriculture, Department of Apparel Merchandising and Management offers several programs for aspiring fashion merchandisers.
-Offerings include a BS in Apparel Merchandising and Management (AMM) with an option in Fashion Retailing or Apparel Production.
-A Minor or Certificate in AMM are also on the menu.
+Founded in 1938, California State Polytechnic University (Cal Poly Pomona) is home to nearly 24,000 students enrolled in hundreds of programs through eight academic colleges and the College of the Extended University.
+The College of Agriculture, Department of Apparel Merchandising and Management (AMM) offers several programs for aspiring fashion merchandisers.
+Offerings include a BS in AMM with an option in Apparel Production and Fashion Retailing.
+A Minor and Certificate in AMM are also on the menu.

-Program highlights include hands-on lab activities, industry tradeshows and visits, industry internships and field and study abroad opportunities.
+The AMM degree is one of 12 colleges that have been endorsed by the industry trade association American Apparel & Footwear Association (AAFA).
+Other program highlights include hands-on lab activities, industry tradeshows and visits, industry internships, and field and study abroad opportunities.
 Students have completed internships at major companies such as BCBG, GUESS, Nordstrom, Bebe, Forever 21, Quicksilver, Lucky Brand jeans, Disney, Hurley, True Religion, and many others.
 New York, London, Paris, Milan, Rome, and Florence are just a few of the places past AMM students have studied.

 5. Washington State University, Pullman, Washington

-The College of Agricultural, Human, and Natural Resource Sciences (CAHNRS) at WSU is home to the Department of Apparel, Merchandising, Design, and Textiles (AMDT).
-The Department offers a BA in Apparel, Merchandising, and Textiles with a Merchandising option.
-The Department and WSU’s Graduate School offer an MA in Apparel, Merchandising, Design, and Textiles.
+Founded in 1890 as Washington’s original land-grant university, Washington State University (WSU) is home to 28,686 students enrolled 95 undergraduate majors and 85 minors, 120 graduate and professional programs, and 100-plus certificates and in-major specializations across 11 colleges.
+The College of Agricultural, Human, and Natural Resource Sciences (CAHNRS) is home to the Department of Apparel, Merchandising, Design, and Textiles (AMDT), which offers a BA in Apparel, Merchandising, and Textiles with a Merchandising option.
+In collaboration with WSU’s Graduate School, the Department also offers an MA in Apparel, Merchandising, Design, and Textiles.

 In addition to study abroad opportunities in more than 70 countries around the world, students have access to the third largest apparel and textile industry in the country and student chapters of two major industry associations—the International Textiles and Apparel Association (ITAA) and the American Association of Textile Chemists and Colorists (AATCC).
 Students also have the opportunity to participate in several campus events including exhibitions, design and merchandising competitions, and the popular Mom’s Weekend Fashion Show.